 State Abbreviations in AP Style

 • Sep 26, 2021

-The first thing to be aware of as a proofreader is that AP style only requires state names to be abbreviated in specific circumstances.
+The first thing to be aware of is that AP style only requires state names to be abbreviated in specific circumstances.
 These are:

-• When the state name appears alongside a city, town, village, or military base in most datelines.
-(A dateline is a brief statement included at the beginning of news articles that describes when and where the story was written.)
+• When a state name appears alongside a city, town, village, or military base in most datelines (a dateline is a brief statement included at the beginning of news articles that describes when and where the story was written)

-Top tip: there are eight states that are never abbreviated in datelines or main body text.
-These are Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas, and Utah.
+These last two rules mean that there are eight states that are never abbreviated in datelines or in body text: Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas, and Utah.

+State Abbreviations in AP Style